Table of Contents

-The purpose is thus the core of why an organization exists.
+The purpose essentially forms the nucleus of an organization’s existence.
 The purpose of an organization ideally reflects the sum of the individual meanings of its members.
-Each person in the organization should be able to see their own meaning reflected in this purpose.
-Think about it: an organization will never be fully effective if its members don’t feel personally connected to its purpose.
+Each individual within the organization should discern their personal significance reflected in this overarching purpose.
+The organization’s efficacy is inherently compromised if its members lack a personal connection to its purpose.

 People are now asking what implications your organization and product have for society or even the world as a whole.
 Being attentive to what really matters to employees and customers will lead to an organization that is continually asking itself, “Am I still relevant?”
 This is a question that is absolutely necessary in times of exponential change.

 Business purpose encompasses several key aspects: